jboss-dockerfiles/business-central/kie-server/showcase/README.md

 KIE Server showcase Docker image
 =======================================

-KIE Server Showcase [Docker](http://docker.io/) image.
-From version 7.61.0.Final we changed the location for our docker images from [Docker](http://docker.io/) to [RedHat Quay](https://quay.io)<br>
+From version 7.61.0.Final we changed the location for our docker images from Docker to [RedHat Quay](https://quay.io/repository/kiegroup/kie-server-showcase)

 The 7.61.0.Final version will have the images at both locations (Docker and Quay).

 From the versions > 7.61.0.Final on the images will only be available on Quay.

-More information of KIE Server available at [KIE documentation](http://docs.jboss.org/drools/release/7.58.0.Final/drools-docs/html_single/#_ch.kie.server).
+More information of KIE Server available at [KIE documentation](http://docs.jboss.org/drools/release/7.61.0.Final/drools-docs/html_single/#_ch.kie.server).

 Table of contents
 ------------------